 PI: Grégoria Kalpouzos, email@example.com

-Advances in Magnetic Resonance Imaging (MRI) have made it possible to noninvasively quantify iron that accumulates in people’s brains.
+Recent advances in Magnetic Resonance Imaging (MRI) have made it possible to noninvasively quantify iron that accumulates in people’s brains.
 In the brain, iron is found in two forms: heme iron, found in the blood, and intra-cellular nonheme iron.
 Nonheme iron is a fundamental element that contributes to cellular metabolism.
 However, an overload of free nonheme iron in the brain is highly toxic, inducing oxidative stress, inflammation, cellular degradation, and cell death.
-Excessive concentrations of brain iron have been found in disorders such as Parkinson’s disease and Alzheimer’s disease and also in non-pathological aging.
-A high concentration of brain iron may lead to brain atrophy and motor and cognitive (e.g., memory) decline.
-However, no study has yet evaluated the impact of brain iron concentration on brain activity and other characteristics of the brain, such as molecular changes.
+Excessive concentrations of brain iron have been found in virtually all neurodegenerative disorders (e.g., Parkinson’s disease, Alzheimer’s disease) and also in non-pathological aging.
+Except a handful of studies that showed a deleterious effect of increased brain iron load on structural brain integrity and cognition in normal aging, very little is known on brain iron metabolism in aging.

 Garzón B, Sitnikov R, Bäckman L, Kalpouzos G (2017).
 Can transverse relaxation rates in deep gray matter be approximated from functional and T2-weighted FLAIR scans for relative brain iron quantification?
 Magnetic Resonance Imaging 40: 75-82.

 The pilot Iron study was financially supported by grants from Loo and Hans Ostermans Foundation for Medical Research, Karolinska Institutet’s Research Foundation, the Foundation for Geriatric Diseases at Karolinska Institutet, Gun and Bertil Stohne’s Foundation, and Stiftelsen för Gamla Tjänarinnor.